Florida to receive hundreds of ventilators from U.S. government to help state’s record hospitalizations

 “Through robust coordination with medical professionals at DOH and on the ground at hospitals, it can be determined what exact resources are needed and best suited for a specific facility, and we will always work to ensure ventilators and oxygen flow systems are quickly deployed,” Khoury said.

-Doctors in the state, like Joshua Lenchus, told WPLG that he welcomed the increase in supplies for health professionals strained by the crushing fourth wave of the pandemic.
+Joshua Lenchus, a doctor in the state, told WPLG that he welcomed the increase in supplies for health professionals strained by the crushing fourth wave of the pandemic.

 “The nurses, the physicians, they have passed burnout a long time ago,” said Lenchus, Broward Health’s chief medical officer.
 “This is sheer exhaustion.”